als244/ml_dataflow/README.md

 -----

-**Practical note**: Critical upstream functionality (*data ingestion*, *model/loss/optimizer customization*, *model saving/loading*, *multi-worker training*, & *a wider set of common kernels such as convolutions and MoE selecting/routing/combining*) is underway.
+**Practical note**: Critical upstream functionality (*data ingestion*, *model/loss/optimizer customization*, *model saving/loading*, *multi-worker training*, & *a wider set of common kernels such as attention variants, optimizers, convolutions, and MoE selecting/routing/combining*) is underway.
 You can try out a [simulator](https://dataflowsim.sunshein.net) for what this repo aims to accomplish in its final multi-worker form.

 The plan is to build a robust core of C libraries and create user-friendly Python bindings (at the various layers of stack) for convenient interfacing.
 Typical usage will have a similar API to most other training frameworks and only need to use the top-level bindings.